Policy for 2019-2020 (as of 5.19.2019/updated 1.28.2020)

 Students should have an acoustic piano that is well-maintained and tuned at least once a year.

-Payment is due at the first lesson of each month and no later than the 10th of the month.
-If payment is made after the 10th, a $15 late fee will apply.
-Acceptable forms of payment include checks, Paypal, and Venmo.
+Payment is due at the first lesson of each month and no later than the 5th of the month.
+If payment is made after the 5th, a $15 late fee will apply.
+Acceptable forms of payment include payment through the invoice generated by My Music Staff, auto payment through Paypal, and Venmo.

 Fees for festivals (National Federation of Music Clubs, Monster Concert, Silent Film, etc.) and materials purchased for the student’s use (Federation pieces) will be added to tuition.